What is Heatstroke? And How Can It Be

 3. Wear Light and Loose Clothing:

-- Choose light-colored, loose-fitting, cotton clothes to stay cool and absorb sweat.
+- Choose light-coloured, loose-fitting, cotton clothes to stay cool and absorb sweat.

 4. Stay in Cool, Ventilated Areas: